Near-Field Signal Processing: Unleashing the Power of Proximity: NF Radar

 \subsection{Correlated/Coherent Signal Estimation}

 In practice, the source signals are not always uncorrelated because of the received reflections from the objects which can be located in the FF or NF of the antenna array.
-In the most extreme scenario, the signal are coherent, i.e., fully correlated, such that the covariance matrix of the received signal turns out to be rank-deficient~\cite{nf_coherent_Cheng2022Mar}.
-For example, in multipath scenario, the emitted signals from FF or NF sources are scattered from the objects in the vicinity of the antenna array as shown in Fig.~\ref{fig_coherent_mixed_far_near}(b).
+In the most extreme scenario, the signals are coherent, i.e., fully correlated, such that the covariance matrix of the received signal turns out to be rank-deficient~\cite{nf_coherent_Cheng2022Mar}.
+For example, in multipath scenario, the emitted signals from FF or NF sources are scattered from the objects in the vicinity of the antenna array.
 Consider a single FF source signal $s_1(t)$ (i.e., $K_\mathrm{F} = 1$), which is then reflected from $K_\mathrm{N} = K-1$ reflection points in the NF of the array.
 Thus, the reflected signals are coherent with $s_1(t)$, i.e, $s_k(t) = \zeta_k s_1(t) $ for $k \in \{2,\cdots, K\}$ and $\zeta_k \in \mathbb{C}$.
 Then, the mixture model in (\ref{sigMixed}) is written for coherent signals as

-Since the covariance matrix of $\mathbf{y}_c(t)$ is $\mathrm{rank}$-1, the subspace-based methods fail to resolve source angle and ranges.
+Since the covariance matrix of $\bar{\mathbf{y}}(t)$ is $\mathrm{rank}$-1, the subspace-based methods fail to resolve source angle and ranges.
 In~\cite{elbir_farNear_nearFieldModel_Elbir2014Sep}, a calibration-based approach is presented to estimate the angle and range parameters of mixture signals.
 Specifically, the NF signal components are first treated as disturbance signals to be calibrated, and the FF DoA angle is estimated.
 Then, the NF parameters are found.
-By exploiting the coherent signal model, the observation in (\ref{sigfar1Near}) can be written as
+By exploiting the coherent signal model in (\ref{sigfar1Near}), {the $n$-th element of the observation $\bar{\mathbf{y}}(t)$ can be written as